godotengine/godot-docs/classes/class_callable.rst

 - for representing methods of built-in :ref:`Variant<class_Variant>` types (see :ref:`create()<class_Callable_method_create>`);

-- for representing global, lambda, and RPC functions in GDScript;
+- for representing global and lambda functions in GDScript;

 - for other purposes in the core, GDExtension, and C#.